the-crypt-keeper/can-ai-code/README.md

 ## News

+**8/16** Evaluation of OpenOrca-Platypus2-13B completed.
+Thanks to @ishaan-jaff for integrating [LiteLLM](https://github.com/BerriAI/litellm) into `interview-langchain.py` which cleans up the code and opens the way to cleanly support additional models.

 **8/15** Evalution of OctoCoder completed.
 Having trouble getting OctoGeeX to work, so no results for that one yet.

 **8/12** Vicuna-1.5 7B bitsandbytes quants (INT8, FP4, NF4) results and compare are completed.
 CodeGeeX2 evaluation complete.
 Orca Mini V3 evaluation complete, along with some V2 quants.
 Evaluate InCoder.